Some history of Samuel Allsopp and Sons Limited of Burton-on-Trent in the county of Staffordshire.

 Samuel Allsopp is credited as being the first brewer to export Burton Pale Ale to India in 1822.
 It is thought that he copied the recipe for his India Pale Ale from Hodgson's of London.
 No matter what the events were, his strategies in both brewing and marketing turned the company into a very profitable business.

 Samuel Allsopp had married Frances Fowler in 1804 and, following his death in 1838, the brewing business passed to their surviving sons Charles and Henry.
-The former is recorded in the 1841 census living in Burton--on-Trent's Horninglow Street.
+The former is recorded in the 1841 census living in Horninglow Street at Burton-on-Trent.
 He later married Emma Drewry but died at a relatively young age in 1844.
 His brother Henry went on to become a leading public figure, both in business and politics.
 He was elected Member of Parliament for East Worcestershire and created 1st Baron Allsopp in May 1880.
 A new title of Baron Hindlip of Hindlip was created for him six years later.

 Henry Allsopp oversaw the construction of a new brewery and offices in 1859-60 which were located close to the railway station.
 Throughout the 19th century Allsopp's brewing business was second only to Bass in size.
 The new brewery site alone stretched between Station Street and Horninglow Street.
 They retained the original brewery in High Street, built a large maltings at Shobnall and numerous premises elsewhere in the town.